Sohou08/AWS_cloud/AWS. distance Machine.md

  ## SET UP, PYTHON, JUPYTER, LIBRARY ENVIRONNMENT IN YOUR DISTANCE MACHINE AND HOW TO USE IT ##

- Note: JUPYTER allows to have a virtual environnment
+ JUPYTER allows to have a virtual environnment

  ### Step1